MorsGames/BananaModManager/README.md

 - Automatic updates for the mods.
 - GameBanana 1-click install support.

-I'm currently busy with other projects to maintain this project on a regular basis, so I cannot guarantee when these features will arrive (if ever).

 If you have a question, or want to help please reach out to me on the [Banana Mania Modding Discord](https://discord.gg/vuZWDMzzye).
 Make sure to ping `@iswimfly#0556` or `@Mors#3278` so your message is seen!

 This project is licensed under GPLv3.

 ## Installation
-Download the release from the [releases](https://github.com/iswimfly/BananaModManager/releases) section and extract the contents of the "Release" folder inside the zip to the same folder as the game's executable.
+Download the release from the [releases](https://github.com/MorsGames/BananaModManager/releases) section and extract the contents of the "Release" folder inside the zip to the same folder as the game's executable.

 Don't put the mod loader to a different folder than the game's executable, otherwise it won't work.

 To install the mods, create a folder called "mods" and extract the zip files there.
 Each mod should be in their own folder.

 ## Making Mods
-Check Mors' [BananaBlitzHDMods](https://github.com/MorsGames/BananaBlitzHDMods) and [BananaManiaMods](https://github.com/MorsGames/BananaManiaMods) repositories, or my [iswimflyBananaManiaMods](https://github.com/iswimfly/iswimflyBananaManiaMods) repository to see some example mods.
+Check Mors' [BananaBlitzHDMods](https://github.com/MorsGames/BananaBlitzHDMods) and [BananaManiaMods](https://github.com/MorsGames/BananaManiaMods) repositories, or iswimfly's [iswimflyBananaManiaMods](https://github.com/iswimfly/iswimflyBananaManiaMods) repository to see some example mods.

 A full guide is coming soon.
 Maybe.